MaastrichtU-CDS/FAIR-compliant_clinical_radiomics_and_DICOM_metadata/README.md

 ## Contents of this repository

-### Clinical folder
+### Clinical data mappings folder
-The mappings of the clinical data elements, e.g. age, gender, survival time etc., to the Radiation Oncology Ontology (ROO) are given in this folder.
-Usage is as described in the manuscript text.
-The mapping file (.ttl) is processed in an RDF serialization application, such as R2RML (https://www.w3.org/TR/r2rml/) to produce the triples as output.
+Our proposed mappings for the clinical data elements, e.g. age, gender, survival time etc., to the Radiation Oncology Ontology (ROO) are provided in this folder.
+Usage is as described in the manuscript text; the mapping file (.ttl) needs to be processed in an RDF serialization application, e.g. R2RML (https://www.w3.org/TR/r2rml/) to produce the triples.

 ### Radiomics folder
 In this folder,